Windows Media Player Won’t Find Album Info- Step by Step Guide

 12. Open the file path C: > Windows > System 32 > drivers > etc in the file explorer again.

-13. And then right-click on the space within the host’s folder and select paste.Paste_
+13. And then, right-click on the space within the host’s folder and select paste.paste

-This method can solve how to find album information on the windows media player.
+This method can solve how to find album information on the Windows media player.

 See Also: 6 Ways to Fix Service Host Local System High Disk Usage